newmindarchitech/protondb-data-analysis/README.md

 # proton-data-base-report
-This is my first my project analysing data from the [protondb-data](https://github.com/bdefore/protondb-data)github repo.The purpose of this project is to use the data from the repo along with my code to analyse and return user reviews that matches their Linux OS,CPU and GPU specifications
+This is my first my project analysing data from the [protondb-data](https://github.com/bdefore/protondb-data)github repo.The purpose of this project is to help Linux users who have a lot of games in the wishlist to be able to read user reviews for the game output by the program instead of having to go to the [protondb](https://www.protondb.com/) website to read each user review of the game manually(For a person like me who have 208 games in the wishlist).
 ## What to do
 1. Clone this repo in your machine
 2. Download Data: Download the data from the [protondb-data](https://github.com/bdefore/protondb-data) repository.
 Ensure that you have extracted the JSON files from the tar archive.